qnkhuat/termishare/README.md

 3. (Optional) Move it to `/usr/local/bin` folder so that you could use `termishare` anywhere : `mv termishare /usr/local/bin`

 ## Usage
-1. To start a sharing session, just run `termisnare` (If you don't want to connect to our TURN server, add a flag `-no-turn`)
+1. To start a sharing session, just run `termisnare`
-2. If succeed, termishare will print out a connection url you can use to connect via:
+2. Termishare will echo out a connection url you can use to connect via:
     - browser
     - terminal: `termishare {{connection_url}}`